 In March 2020, we entered into a \$300 million, one-month LIBOR, floating-for-fixed non-amortizing interest rate swap contract ("IR Swap") with a maturity date in March 2025.
 The IR Swap was designated as a cash flow hedge to mitigate potential adverse changes in interest rates related to certain variable rate debt obligations.
-The IR Swap is measured at fair value each reporting period and changes in fair value are recorded to Accumulated other comprehensive income or loss (AOCI) on our Consolidated Balance Sheets.
-The amounts recorded in AOCI are subsequently reclassified to our Consolidated Statements of Income and Comprehensive Income within Interest expense and other financing costs, net when the underlying hedged variable rate interest payments are accrued.
-The fair value of the IR Swap is recorded on our Consolidated Balance Sheets within Short-term derivative assets, net or Accrued expenses and other current liabilities for fair value associated with cash flows due within twelve months of March 31, 2020, and within Identifiable intangible and other non-current assets or Other long-term liabilities for the fair value associated with cash flows due after twelve months from March 31, 2020.
+Changes in the IR Swap's fair value recorded periodically in Accumulated other comprehensive income, are subsequently reclassified to our Consolidated Statements of Income and Comprehensive Income within Interest expense and other financing costs, net when the underlying hedged variable rate interest payments are accrued.